wareya/wmalloc/README.md

 Threadsafe malloc/free/calloc/realloc implementation using raw OS primitives on Windows and Linux (other unixes may be supported but have not been tested).

-Include only in a single `.cpp` file in your project, and re-export wrapper functions from there if your project is multi-module.
+Include only in a single compilation unit, and re-export wrapper functions from there if your project has more than one compilation unit.

 Features: